iesahin/xvc/book/src/arch/ecs.md

 - A mutable map of the current data: `BTreeMap<XvcEntity, T>`
 - A mutable map of the entities from values: `BTreeMap<T, Vec<XvcEntity>>`

+Note that, when two branches perform the same operation, the event logs will be different, as the random part of `XvcEntity` is different.
+When two parties branches merge, the inverted index may contain conflicting values.
+In this case, a `fsck` command is used to merge the store files and merge conflicting entity ids.

 Insert, update and delete operations affect mutable log and maps.
 Queries, iteration and such non-destructive operations are done with the maps.
 When loading, all log files are merged in immutable log.